 As in his previous case, Bundith has been released on bail.
 This may be because of his poor health.
 As noted above, he has mental health problems and he has only one kidney and has to carry a urine drainage bag.

+This case continues.
 Lawyers argued that Bundith was mentally unfit for trial.
 Revealingly, before a military court, a psychiatrist from the Galya Rajanagarindra Institute testified that the writer suffers from chronic mental illness which causes him to have anxiety, strange logic and to behave in bizarre ways.
 That seems clear enough.
 Despite this, the psychiatrist concluded that Bundith could stand on trial.
 The military court ruled that the case would proceed with the trial.

 However, in an unusual decision, Bundith was released on 400,000 baht bail due to his age and poor health.
-He remains on trial in May 2016.

 Media accounts of Bundith’s case: